jundalisay/spblist/content/en/research/poincare/science/chapter-08b.md

 them little by little by more exact laws.
-If, on the other hand, the principle of Clausius reduces to an inequality, this is not caused by the imperfection of our means of observation, but by the very nature of the question.science and hypothesis
+If, on the other hand, the principle of Clausius reduces to an inequality, this is not caused by the imperfection of our means of observation, but by the very nature of the question.